Big Points Big Crowd

 But this idiotic blog has been scrambled over time.
 Pictures have swapped places and paragraphs have disappeared.
 I am discovering this after nearly 10 years and repairing what I can.
 But the food words are gone.
 Who knows what we ate?

 We had more than our share of Rudi-time! (he is Austrian, by the way) If you order up Bananas Foster and some of his flaming Lechner coffee, Rudi will spend a little time with his rolling cart at your table.

 Right before this photo was taken, Rudi confided that after 30 + years, he can no longer get away with eating his delicious foods, because of his waistband.
 I recommended getting a dress like mine with elastic waist.
 He said he would consider it.

 Music & Dancing

 Okay, I know some people find an Oompa Band kind of corny and I did sense a bit of weariness in our musical duo at times.
 But there's something festive about eating German food while listening to accordion and Alpenhorn and yes, yodeling.
 I have to give 5 points for the inspiring music that got our entire group up on the dance floor for polka dancing! -1 bonus point for having such a tiny dance space.
 There was a lot of bumping into each other!

-1 Big Bonus point for spotting some lederhosen near the dance floor!
+Sometimes you just have to give an extra point for spotting some lederhosen on the dance floor!